-In case of a tornado or tornado drill, the instructors will be notified of the need to evacuate the classes and the need to report to the shelter areas.
-The need to evacuate to the shelter areas will also be transmitted over the emergency alert system.
-When the danger has passed, an announcement will be made over the intercom system, or an announcement of alternate plans will be made.
-In case of power failure, a member of the administrative staff will notify the instructor of proper procedures.
+In case of a tornado or tornado drill, staff and instructors will be notified to evacuate the building and report to the shelter areas.
+The evacuation order will also be transmitted over the emergency alert system.
+When the danger has passed, an all-clear announcement will be made, or further instructions will be given.